-Tree roots also have a role in damaging your underground sewer pipe lining may also be impacted by tree growth.
-Roots are attracted to the moisture slipping out of small cracks in the pipe, roots expand into the exposed area and crack the side of the sewer line.
+Tree roots also have a role in damaging your underground sewer pipe lining is tree growth.
+The moisture that seeps out of the small cracks in the pipe, roots expand into the exposed area and crack the side of the sewer line.
 If there's enough room, roots will even penetrate the line and grow so dense that traditional snaking won't remove them.
 At this point, it takes a hydro jetting service to remove them.

 Traditional vs Trenchless Sewer Repair

 First off, it’s key that homeowners understand there’s more than one way to go about sewer pipe repair.
 Of course, there’s the traditional trenching method, which provides very consistent results.
 Some plumbing experts also have trenchless sewer repair services, which offer some very attractive benefits as well.
 Below, we’ll explain each option in more detail.

 Trenching is a laborious process that involves digging up the entire length of the effected pipe segment.
 Utilities will need to be marked beforehand to avoid accident, plus you will need to obtain applicable permits from the city.
 Thankfully, the guesswork of finding the damaged portion of the pipe is eliminated by inserting a specialized video inspection camera.

 For small scale repairs, you can expect the work to be finished within a couple days.
 More complex projects could take considerably longer, especially when permit requests and equipment arrangements have to be made.
 As long as the line is still in decent health, minor holes and cracks can be repaired fairly easily.